vuongducphuong/documentation/content/applications/productivity/calendar/outlook.rst

 Then, `Register an Application <https://docs.microsoft.com/en-us/azure/active-directory/develop/ quickstart-register-app>`_, choosing the appropriate :guilabel:`Supported account type`.
-Users who wish to connect their Outlook calendar to Odoo should select the :guilabel:`Accounts in any organizational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)` option for :guilabel:`Supported account types`.
+Users who wish to connect their Outlook calendar to Leansoft should select the :guilabel:`Accounts in any organizational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)` option for :guilabel:`Supported account types`.

-When configuring the :guilabel:`Redirect URI`, choose :guilabel:`Web` and copy the Odoo database URI (URL) followed by `/microsoft_account/authentication`.
+When configuring the :guilabel:`Redirect URI`, choose :guilabel:`Web` and copy the Leansoft database URI (URL) followed by `/microsoft_account/authentication`.

 .. example::